GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/project-manager/resources.md

 ![](/gdevelop5/interface/project-manager/resources/pasted/20230310-181038.png)

-### Always loaded in memory

-!!! note

-    Currently the **Always loaded in memory** option is not yet supported.
-All the resources (except audio) are always loaded at the startup of the game during the loading.

 ### Preload as sound/music

 This allows you to preload audio files as music/sound, making them start quickly as you don't have to wait for the audio to load.
 If the appropriate toggle isn't checked, the first time this audio file is played it may be distorted as it's loaded in.